jackwang0108/jackwang0108/README.md

 **I'm a junior student majoring in CS, focusing on Deep Learning, Robotics and Operating System👨‍🎓**
 - 🔭 I'm currently working on beloved works.
-- 📃 I'm currently researching on attractive fieldss.
+- 📃 I'm currently researching on attractive fields.
-- 🌱 I'm currently learning on interesting materials.
+- 🌱 I'm currently learning on interesting topics.
 - 💬 Ask me about whatever you want to ask.
 - 📫 How to reach me: reach somewhere I reach.
 - 😄 Fun facts are very funny.